Metric geometry of locally compact groups: Acknowledgements

 \section{Acknowledgements}

-It is our pleasure to thank Bachir Bekka, Pierre-Emmanuel Caprace, Rostislav Grigorchuk, Adrien Le Boudec, Ashot Minasyan, Vladimir Pestov, John Roe, and Romain Tessera, for useful and pleasant discussions and email exchanges.
+It is our pleasure to thank Bachir Bekka, Pierre-Emmanuel Caprace, Rostislav Grigorchuk, Dominik Gruber, Adrien Le Boudec, Ashot Minasyan, Vladimir Pestov, John Roe, and Romain Tessera, for useful and pleasant discussions and email exchanges.

 .2cm